 1. Act fast.
 Do not wait to address the issue with your loved one.
 The longer you wait, the greater the chances of their situation becoming more severe.
 The earlier you can identify the problem and provide help, the greater chances you have of seeing them recover.

-If you notice symptoms of their alcohol abuse, then it is critical that you act fast.
+If you notice symptoms of their alcohol abuse, then you must act fast.

 2. Pick the right time and place to talk.
 The time and place of discussion are important when planning to approach a loved one about their abuse.
 Choose a place that will be comfortable for both of you.